biohackathon-japan/bh23-glyco/paper/paper.md

 Once the TogoVar schema is updated, scripts using SPARQL could be developed to perform the sequence of gene -> id -> variant -> phenotype in bulk for all glycogenes in GlyCosmos.

 ## Acknowledgements
 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
+We would also like to acknowledge Tamiko Ono and Masaaki Shiota of Soka University for their collaboration remotely during the biohackathon.
-We are grateful to the organizers for providing this platform.
+We are grateful to the organizers for providing this platform and a great environment for collaboration and commaraderie.

 ## References